-5.1 TP n°1: Connected and open rail framework for the European mobility
+5.1 TP n°3: Connected and Open Rail Framework for European Mobility

-The creation of a barriers-less (operational, technological and legal) European railway network will build upon the concept of operations and the functions system architecture to be developed and delivered by the System Pillar.
-This will be an essential step for the rest of the research and innovation activities and it will be upon the work achieved in the Linx4Rail Projects performed within the S2R JU.
+The creation of a barrier-less (operational, technological and legal) European railway network will build upon the concept of operations and the functional system architecture to be developed and delivered by the System Pillar.
+This will be an essential step for the rest of the research and innovation activities and it will be upon the work achieved in the Linx4Rail Projects performed within the S2R JU and additional current initiatives (RCA, EULYNX, OCORA).

-In a long-term view, based on the main collaboration with the Transforming Projects 5 and 8 as well as with the integration of the results from TP9 and TP7, the implementation of a ETML (European Traffic Management Layer for railways) based on a high-performance digital rail system architecture for the secure exchange of information between the key actors of the rail systems and other sectors could be envisaged, creating the basis for the European rail traffic management for railways with integrated mobility solutions and services associated to tailor made governance.
+In a long-term view, based on the main collaboration with the Transforming Projects 1 and 2 as well as with the integration of the results from TP4 and TP5, the implementation of a ETML (European Traffic Management Layer for railways) based on a high-performance digital rail system architecture for the secure exchange of information between the key actors of the rail systems and other sectors could be envisaged, creating the basis for the European rail traffic management for railways with integrated mobility solutions and services associated to tailor made governance.

-The European rail Functional System Architecture, as defined in the System Pillar, shall be interfaced to Urban Rail, aware that this requires the Urban Rail System Architecture to be fully designed as new system of the Rail system-of systems and as part of the Urban mobility Architecture.
-This requires additional R&D&I works, which will be carried out in this TP1.
+The European Rail Functional System Architecture, as defined in the System Pillar, will interface with Urban Rail, which requires the Urban Rail System Architecture to be fully designed as new system of the Rail system-of systems and as part of the Urban Mobility Architecture.
+This requires additional R&I work, which will be carried out in this TP3.

-Depending on the initial focus of the System Pillar, the work should be mainly focused on research and innovation for middle to long term applications.
+Depending on the initial focus of the System Pillar, the work should be mainly focused on research and innovation for mid to long term applications.

-The research and innovation work of this TP shall focus on delivering the element to operationalize the concept of operations and the functional system architecture in terms establishing a European Railway System building upon the national infrastructure managers information systems and exploit on any future evolution considering computing capacity, communications, etc.
+The research and innovation work of this TP will focus on delivering the element to operationalise the concept of operations and the functional system architecture in terms of establishing a European Railway System building upon the national infrastructure managers information systems and exploit on any future evolution considering computing capacity, communications, etc.

-Data modelling and formalized processing will boost standardization rather in processes than solutions, thus fostering better quality, guaranteed safety and reduced cost and time-to-market whilst supporting project specific configurations and quick and easy adaptions strictly following and fully satisfying customer needs.
+Data modelling and formalized processing will boost standardisation more in processes than solutions, thus fostering better quality, guaranteed safety and reduced cost and time-to-market whilst supporting project specific configurations and quick and easy adaptions strictly following and fully satisfying customer needs.

-This transforming project builds upon Shift2Rail IPX outcomes and has its main collaboration with TP5 - Smart Integration for door-to-door Mobility and TP8 - Rail as the backbone of a green freight logistics.
-The collaboration with TP9 - Network Management, Planning and Control activities as well as TP7 - Environmentally Friendly and Attractive Sustainable Mobility will allow optimized European operations.
-Notwithstanding that this TP ensures the integrity and coherence of the System Pillar functional architecture for all the other TPs dealing with Innovative Assets, it is of particular relevance the dependency of TP2 - Assets for Automated and/or Autonomous and/or remotely piloted Operations and TP4 - Smart Asset Management and maintenance of the future.
-It also provides the data structure that will be used by TP3 - Railways Digital Twin, Simulation and Virtualization.
+This transforming project builds upon Shift2Rail IPX and additional current initiatives (RCA, EULYNX, OCORA) outcomes and has its main collaboration with TP1 - Smart Integration for Railways within Door-to-Door Mobility and

+TP2 - Rail as the Backbone of a Green Freight Logistic Chain.
+The collaboration with TP4 - Network Management, Planning and Control activities as well as TP5 - Environmentally Friendly and Attractive Sustainable Mobility will allow optimized European operations.
+Notwithstanding that, this TP ensures the integrity and coherence of the System Pillar functional architecture for all the other TPs dealing with innovative assets, but keeping open the possibility for a direct exchange of the System Pillar with individual TPs.
+It is of particular relevance the dependency of TP6 -Assets for Automated and/or Autonomous and/or remotely piloted Operations and TP7 - Smart Asset Management and Maintenance of the Future.
+It also provides the data structure that will be used by TP9 - Railways Digital Twin, Simulation and Virtualisation.

-Challenges
+→ Challenges